-7.3.9 Slow-Start / Tracking Pin (SS/TR)
+7.3.9 Slow Start and Tracking Pin (SS/TR)

-The TPS54240 effectively uses the lower voltage of the internal voltage reference, or the SS/TR pin voltage as the power supply's reference voltage, and regulates the output accordingly.
-A capacitor on the SS/TR pin-to-ground implements a slow start time.
-The TPS54240 has an internal pullup current source of 2 μ A that charges the external slow start capacitor.
+The TPS54260-Q1 effectively uses the lower voltage of the internal voltage reference or the SS/TR pin voltage as the reference voltage of the power-supply and regulates the output accordingly.
+A capacitor on the SS/TR pin to ground implements a slow start time.
+The TPS54260-Q1 has an internal pull-up current source of 2 μ A that charges the external slow start capacitor.
 The calculations for the slow start time (10% to 90%) are shown in Equation 6.
-The voltage reference (V{REF}) is 0.8 V and the slow start current (I{SS}) is 2 μ A. The slow-start capacitor should remain lower than 0.47 μ F and greater than 0.47 nF.
+The voltage reference (V{REF}) is 0.8 V and the slow start current (I{SS}) is 2 μ A. The slow start capacitor should remain lower than 0.47 μ F and greater than 0.47 nF.

-$$Css(nF) = \frac{Tss(ms) \times Iss(\mu A)}{Vref(V) \times 0.8}$$ (6)
+$$Css(nF) = \frac{Tss(ms) \times Iss(\mu A)}{Vref(V) \times 0.8}$$

-At power-up, the TPS54240 will not start switching until the slow-start pin is discharged to less than 40 mV.
-To ensure a proper power up, see Figure 29.
+At power up, the TPS54260-Q1 does not start switching until the slow start pin is discharged to less than 40 mV to ensure a proper power up, see Figure 30.

-Also, during normal operation, the TPS54240 will stop switching and the SS/TR must be discharged to 40 mV.
-When the VIN UVLO is exceeded, the EN pin must be pulled below 1.25 V, or a thermal shutdown event occurs.
+Also, during normal operation, the TPS54260-Q1 stops switching and the SS/TR must be discharged to 40 mV, when the VIN UVLO is exceeded, EN pin pulled below 1.25 V, or a thermal shutdown event occurs.

-The VSENSE voltage will follow the SS/TR pin voltage with a 45-mV offset up to 85% of the internal voltage reference.
+The VSENSE voltage follows the SS/TR pin voltage with a 45-mV offset up to 85% of the internal voltage reference.
 When the SS/TR voltage is greater than 85% on the internal reference voltage the offset increases as the effective system reference transitions from the SS/TR voltage to the internal voltage reference (see Figure 23).
-The SS/TR voltage will ramp linearly until clamped at 1.7 V.
+The SS/TR voltage ramps linearly until clamped at 1.7 V.

-Figure 29.
+Figure 30.
 Operation of SS/TR Pin When Starting